 Create two new custom wall types - one for the lower block wall and one for the tie beam.
 Please see the Related Articles section below if you are having trouble creating new wall types.

-Typically, these two wall types will have the same total thickness, indicated in the TOTAL: field at the left of the dialog.
+Typically, these two wall types will have the same Total Thickness.

 In Chief Architect X6 and newer versions, you have the ability to add custom wall types to your User Catalog by clicking on the Add to Library edit button once the wall is selected.